AVSLab/basilisk/src/fswAlgorithms/sensorInterfaces/TAMSensorData/tamComm.rst

 Executive Summary
 -----------------
-This module reads in a message of type :ref:`TAMSensorBodyFswMsg`, outputs the magnetometer measurement vector in vehicle's body coordinates ``tam_B`` with the name of ``tamOutMsgName``.
+This module reads in a message of type :ref:`TAMSensorBodyMsgPayload`, outputs the magnetometer measurement vector in vehicle's body coordinates ``tam_B`` to the output message ``tamOutMsg``.

 Module Assumptions and Limitations
 ----------------------------------